Protocol for Home Learning

-While your child is off school, Teachers have been asked to set a number of learning tasks each week or fortnight for their class.
-Choice over tasks will be encouraged to give pupil’s ownership and to ensure that they can be suitably challenged.
+While your child is off school, Teachers have been asked to set a number of learning tasks each week for their class.

 It is important that parents understand that no amount of preparation or resources will replicate the typical school day and any attempt to provide educational continuity will be carried out with the aim of supporting parents in the education of their child as best we can, given the unprecedented situation facing our Island community.

 Technology can be a huge enabler for supporting learning whether that is at school or at home.
 We intend to use this to communicate learning tasks for children to engage with and of course update parents with information and advice.

 What parents can expect

 Each week your child’s class teacher will release a learning pack that will contain a variety of tasks and suggested resources so your child can continue their learning while they are off.
 Some classes will receive their learning by email (Rec and Y1), and the rest of the classes via ItsLearning.

 If by email, this will be sent to parents via the school administrator each Monday morning.
 All communication will go through the school administrator.

 Please do not contact teachers directly at this time via email or social media.
 If there is an urgent concern, please contact the school administrator at VallajeeltEnquiries@sch.im and your email will be forwarded accordingly.

 Response times will vary depending on the concern and availability of the intended recipient.